Where to Place and How to Install Your Over-the-Air TV Antenna

 If you’ve recently had satellite or cable TV, you may be able to reuse the existing wiring to connect your antenna and your TV or DVR.
 However, you’ll still see some signal degradation, especially if you don’t terminate unused endpoints.

-By connecting your TV antenna to a network-based tuner or OTA DVR like Tablo, you can put your antenna virtually anywhere in your home and use your home WiFi network to distribute the OTA TV signals.
+With the 4th Generation Tablo DVR, you can put your TV antenna virtually anywhere in your home and use your home Wi-Fi network to distribute the OTA TV signals.

-While costlier than the first two options, network-based distribution enables a single antenna to deliver video and audio to every screen in your home while avoiding running a coax cable throughout the home.
-It also provides the option to add services like an on-screen TV guide, DVR, and out-of-home streaming to your antenna signal, replicating a cable or satellite TV experience without the hefty monthly costs.
+Network-based distribution enables a single antenna to deliver video and audio to every screen in your home while avoiding running a coax cable everywhere.
+It also provides the option to add services like an on-screen TV guide and DVR, replicating a cable or satellite TV experience without the hefty monthly costs.